ai-mindset/bundlr/README.md

 # bundlr 📦

+**Zero-installation Python CLI tool runner.** Execute any Python command-line tool instantly—no pip install, no virtual environments to manage, no dependency conflicts.
+Just run it.

-Run any Python CLI tool instantly without installation hassles. **Double-click for a friendly GUI** or use the command line for power users.
+Bundlr automatically downloads Python, creates isolated environments, installs packages, and executes commands—then cleans up. **Double-click for GUI mode** or use the command line for power users.

 **Perfect for:**
-- 🚀 Trying Python CLI tools without installing them
+- 🚀 Testing tools like `black`, `pytest`, or `httpie` without installing
-- 🔧 Running tools from GitHub repositories
+- 🔧 Running utilities from GitHub repositories instantly
-- 🧪 Testing packages quickly
+- 🧪 Trying packages without polluting your system Python
-- 📦 One-off commands without setup
+- 📦 One-off commands without environment setup
+- 🛡️ Safe execution in isolated, temporary environments

 ## 🚀 Quick Start